akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 related: what-is-a-rule
 ---

 The rules engine can radically boost your productivity in the PIM by automating actions.
-In this article, we detail:
-- the available actions,
-- the fields,
-- and the attribute types that can be part of these rules.
+The rules are defined in a YML file that you can import in the PIM, using a dedicated job profile.

+This feature is very (like, really) powerful, but it can also be a bit complex to apprehend.
+Reading this article, you will know what you can do with and how you should use it.

 # Available actions

+As of today, 5 actions are available in the rules engine:
+- copy
+- add
+- set
+- remove
+- concatenate

+What are these actions for?
+Let's discover it :wink:

 ## Copy

 The `Copy` action enables you to copy an attribute value into another one.

-Expected values:
+The expected values are:
  - `from_field`: the code of the attribute to be copied
  - `to_field`: the attribute code the value will be copied into
- - `from_locale`: the locale code of the value to be copied (optional)
+ - `from_locale`: the locale code of the value to be copied *(optional)*
- - `from_scope`: the channel code of the value to be copied (optional)
+ - `from_scope`: the channel code of the value to be copied *(optional)*
- - `to_locale`: the locale code the value will be copied into (optional)
+ - `to_locale`: the locale code the value will be copied into *(optional)*
- - `to_scope`: the channel code the value will be copied into (optional)
+ - `to_scope`: the channel code the value will be copied into *(optional)*

 ### Example

-You have a scopable and localizable attribute called “description”, you can copy its content from en_US locale and print channel to the en_US locale and e-commerce channel.
-Action will be defined as follows:
+You have a *scopable* and *localizable* attribute called `description`.
+You can copy its content from `en_US` locale and `print` channel to the `en_US` locale and `e-commerce` channel.
+The action will be defined as follows:

 ```YML
   actions: